TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/S2/S2 Mini/I2C Interface/README.md

 ## Library
 To drive a *simple 0.96" OLED display*, the library *ESP8266 and ESP32 OLED driver for SSD1306 displays* from *ThingPulse* was used.

-I uploaded and run the default example code which draws various examples onto the *OLED display*.
+I uploaded and ran the default example code which draws various examples onto the *OLED display*.

 The *default device initializer* and the default *I2C address* (*0x3c*) worked out-of-the-box for the 128x64 pixel display I used: